Building a luxury brand from the ground up: The story of Grey Goose

 Product placement didn’t stop there.
 Sidney Frank also sought out the wealthy and sophisticated at charity galas: “We gave away Grey Goose to any charity that wanted vodka at its bar.
 The people at charity events are the people who are our target audience.
 Sales started to zoom.
 In 2004 we sold 1.5 million cases.”

 In 2008, with the reputation of his luxury brand firmly established, Sidney Frank was able to sell his luxury brand to Bacardi for a cool $2 billion.
-The “people’s drink” of Poland and Russia – so-called because it was so affordable to so many – had been converted into something highly prestigious in less than 10 years.
+The “people’s drink” of Poland and Russia – so-called because it was so affordable to so many – had been converted into something highly prestigious in fewer than 10 years.

 Ten years later, and Grey Goose features in the lyrics of a plethora of rap stars, from Jay Z to Kanye West – a sure sign that it possesses luxury appeal.
 Its formula has been repeated several times but never with the same success.
 In 2016, it sold 3.98 million 9-liter cases, netting Bacardi estimated net profits of several hundred million, doing well on their original $2 billion investment.

-Even Sidney Frank himself admitted afterward that producing vodka was far more straightforward than other drinks: “The nice thing about vodka is you make it today, you sell it tomorrow. you don’t have to put your money into buildings and machines and warehouses.”
+Even Sidney Frank himself admitted afterward that producing vodka was far more straightforward than other drinks: “The nice thing about vodka is you make it today, you sell it tomorrow.
+You don’t have to put your money into buildings and machines and warehouses.”
 So there was no magic to creating a luxury brand.
 He just had to convince everyone else that there was.

 There are three key takeaways from the success of Grey Goose that anyone can apply when building a luxury brand on the way up: